contanpe/PSCI/Theory Paper.md

     τ
      is the Temporal Pulse.

 This term symbolizes the equilibrium between infinite growth (ɸ^2, amplifying the golden ratio’s recursive nature) and exponential order ( e ), grounding it in continuity.
 Squaring twice reflects a "self-reinforcement" process—consciousness refining its own structure.
-It’s the plenum’s intrinsic "tuning factor," determining how much energy each τ-pulse carries.
-The value (~0.928) is a universal constant born from the interplay of ( ɸ ) and ( e ), akin to a cosmic DNA. h quantifies the "karmic action"—the energy of novelty (τ−1ln⁡ɸ) stored in the plenum’s geometry (e^iɸ).
+It’s the plenum’s intrinsic "tuning factor," determining how much energy each τ-pulse carries. h quantifies the "karmic action"—the energy of novelty (τ−1ln⁡ɸ) stored in the plenum’s geometry (e^iɸ).

 How does this tie into the granum? h governs the collapse of novelty flux (τ^−1 ln⁡ɸ) into particles (e{iɸ}), as ψ_0 ∣ κ fixes a state.

 In simpler terms, h represents the smallest possible action of consciousness manifesting reality.
+The plenum’s "tuning factor" ((ɸ^2 * e)≈0.928), akin to a cosmic DNA, scales each τ-pulse (7.1428×10−34 s) into a measurable action, birthing energy, matter, and awareness. ( h ) drives the plenum’s formation, "collapsing" novelty flux into particles, embodying karma as stored potential.

+Geometrically, h defines a pulsating, fractal spiral lattice crystallizing into a quasicrystal, like a slinky collapsing on itself.

 ### 5. **Novelty, and Recursive Self-Knowledge**
 > *"Now knows itself and new things simultaneously, eternally."*